-After the 5th post-operative day, you can shower daily.
-Limit the shower stream from hitting you directly on your incision and do not soak your incision.
+After the 10th post-operative day, you are encouraged to shower daily.
+Do not soak your incision.
 Pat the incision dry.
 Do not apply any ointments or creams.
 Cover daily, for the first 5 days, with a clean dressing.
 A supply will be provided upon discharge.
-Surgical glue or Steri-strips may be present to aid in holding the skin edges together, allow these to fall off on their own.
+Surgical tapes or Steri-strips may be present to aid in holding the skin edges together.
+Allow these to fall off on their own.
 After five days post-operatively you no longer need to wear a bandage.
 NO BATHS, HOT TUBS, OR POOLS FOR 6 WEEKS AFTER SURGERY, it will increase your risk of infection.